Amog-OS/AmogOS/README.md

 ## Install
 - **Grab install instructions and the download links here on our website: https://www.amogos.studio/install.html.**

-- (please note that by downloading ඞAmogOSඞ, you have a severely increased chance of being infected with the deadly ඞamogusඞ and ඞAMOGID-69ඞ virus.
+- (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly ඞamogusඞ and AMOGID-69 virus.
 Please refer to [here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing ඞAmogOSඞ
-- Now you can test out ඞAmogOSඞ online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)
+- Now you can test out AmogOS online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)

 ## Website
 - Our website is at https://www.amogos.studio, designed by our web developer Fengzi (he's too sus to keep his full name here).
 Also check out our partner OS [Jostro OS](https://github.com/jostroOS/jostro).
-The official startpage for ඞAmogOSඞ is at https://www.amogos.studio/startpage/.
+The official startpage for AmogOS is at https://www.amogos.studio/startpage/.

 ## Merch
 - Now stocking very ඞsusඞ stickers (we priced it as cheap as possible so pls buy some my family is starving from the ඞamong usඞ skins I'm purchasing). (also use code `IMBROKE` for 5$ off and `SUSSYBAKA` for free shipping). https://merch.amogos.studio/

-- If you wanna print your own stickers download them [here](https://cdn.discordapp.com/attachments/867502562953658428/867512035687530526/amog-icon.png) and [here](https://cdn.discordapp.com/attachments/867502562953658428/867871352035082300/amogoschip-sticker.png)

 ## Support
 - https://discord.gg/6ut87Hqukr (also see discord for our partner Jostro! https://discord.gg/jr469efBZM)